-Forty years ago I was a young man with lots of opportunity, unbridled energy, and much to learn.
+Forty years ago I was a young man with opportunity, unbridled energy, and much to learn.
 Had I been wiser back then, I would have become a much different man than what I am today.

 But that’s life.
 We all have to live it and learn those lessons for ourselves.

 Yet there are many ways to learn those lessons.
 Some ways are much harder and produce much different consequences than others.

 Today, I’m not that young man.
 Maybe if he had encountered an old guy like me and learned from him, his lessons would have been more quickly and easily learned.
 Maybe he could have avoided much of life’s trouble and heartache.

 Let me tell you about that young beekeeper, the young man I once was.